jdekim43/kotlin-protobuf/README.md

   * ProtobufMessage.toAny : optimize toAny usage
   * Type Registry
 * Add option infos of protobuf to generated files.
+* Improve kotlin type mapping
+  * google.protobuf.Any to kotlin.Any
+  * google.protobuf.Empty to kotlin.Unit
+  * some prebuilt types
+  * Kotlinx serialization annotations

 ### Note
-* This will use 'package' option of proto file.
+* This will use 'package' option in proto file.
 (Not java_package option)

 ### Examples
 * [JVM Example](example/build.gradle.kts)